estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 #### Browser features vs JS syntax

 Browser features are window.fetch(), window.geolocation, etc, things exposed by the browser via the windows object.
-If a feature is not supported in a browser, there's nothing we can do ❌
+If a feature is not supported in a browser, it could be polyfilled.

 JS syntax are ways to do things in js, like using async/away, promises, let, etc, that are understood by the JS engine of the browser.
 An example is when JS engines let people write ES6 JS.
 If a JS engine doesn't support ES6, that can be fixed by transpiling the code with Babel! ✅